richytong/django-boilerplate-3.6.1/README.md

 	Fabric is a simple, Pythonic tool for remote execution and deployment.
 It is more powerful than a simple bash script or Makefile.
 Read more [here](https://github.com/mathiasertl/fabric/).

-		account - your AWS account

-		region - region on AWS hosting your servers
+		region       - Region on AWS hosting your servers

-		image - title of your image.
+		image        - Title of your image.
 This follows the format __name__:__version__.
 		               Version defaults to 'latest'

 		account      - Your AWS account.
-This is given to you when you created your account with AWS and necessary to log in to the AWS console.
+This is given to you when you created your account with AWS and is necessary to log in to the AWS console.

 		endpoint     - AWS path representation of your AWS docker repository.
 		               Images are pushed here and tagged as this.

 		environments - Dictionary mapping {'staging, 'production'} to the environments you created on the AWS console.

 Build your project